meenulekha/tp/docs/DeveloperGuide.md

 5. **Check Impact**:
    - If the application has related functionalities or features affected by event clearing (e.g., statistics, reports), verify that they are updated accordingly.
    - Confirm that there are no unintended side effects or data inconsistencies caused by clearing events.

+## **Appendix: Planned Enhancements**
+Team size: 4

+1. **Add Confirmation Dialog for Delete Event**:
+   - **Feature Flaw**: Currently, when a user executes the "delete event" command, the event is immediately removed without any confirmation.
+This can lead to accidental deletions.
+   - **Proposed Fix**: Implement a confirmation dialog that prompts the user to confirm the deletion before proceeding.
+The dialog should display details of the event to be deleted and provide options to confirm or cancel the deletion.

+2. **Implement restriction that events can only be added for the future for Add Event**:
+   - **Feature Flaw**: Adding events with dates in the past might not be accurate as ideally hackathon organisers would want to schedule events in the future.
+   - **Proposed Fix**: Introduce restrictions for the event date that can be specified in the add event command
+   - **Example**: addevent en/meeting ed/30-12-2023 ec/staff will be considered invalid

+## **Appendix: Effort**
+Our project involved the development of a comprehensive event management system, which presented several challenges and required significant effort.
+Unlike AB3, which deals with only one entity type (persons), our project dealt with multiple entity types (events, persons), making it more complex.

+**Difficulty Level:**
+- The project's difficulty level was moderate to high due to the need to handle multiple entity types and implement various features such as grouping, undo/redo commands and event commands.

+**Challenges Faced:**
+- One challenge was ensuring the system's robustness and reliability, especially when handling complex data interactions and user inputs.
+- We had to consider various scenarios that could result in a not so friendly user-friendly experience.

+**Effort Required:**
+- The project required a significant amount of effort from both development and testing perspectives.
+Development involved designing and implementing features, handling data storage and retrieval, and ensuring smooth system operations.
+- Testing efforts were extensive to ensure the system's functionality, reliability, and security.

+**Achievements:**
+- Despite the challenges, we successfully developed a functional and robust event management system that meets the project requirements and provides a seamless user experience.
+- Our achievements include implementing key features such as grouping, undo/redo commands, creating CSV file and event commands, as well as ensuring data integrity and system stability.

+**Effort Saved Through Reuse:**
+- A significant part of the effort was saved through reuse, particularly the structure of the already existing ab3 code, which allowed us to structure our own features more effectively as well.

+## **Appendix: Requirementss**